- Cap-and-Trade Program

 The Detailed Auction Requirements and Instructions provide detailed requirements and instructions for participating in a joint auction.
 The Auction Examples provide information and examples of how United States (U.S.) and Canadian currencies are managed; how to determine the amount of a bid guarantee; bid evaluation procedures for purchase limits, holding limits, and bid guarantees; the settlement price determination process; and how joint auctions are settled.

-- Detailed Auction Requirements and Instructions (posted December 20, 2019)
+- Detailed Auction Requirements and Instructions (updated December 16, 2022)

-- Auction Participant Training Presentation (posted December 20, 2019)
+- Auction Participant Training Presentation (updated December 16, 2022)

 Guidance on Treatment of Unsold Allowances